The Python Imaging Library $Id$

 If the build script won't find a given component, you can edit the setup.py file and set the appropriate ROOT variable.
 For details, see instructions in the file.

 If the build script finds the component, but the tests cannot identify it, try rebuilding all modules:

 $ python setup.py clean $ python setup.py build_ext -i

 If the setup.py and selftest.py commands finish without any errors, you're ready to install the library:

 $ python setup.py install

-(depending on how Python has been installed on your machine, you might have to use the 'sudo' command to run 'install', or log in as the root user first.)
+(depending on how Python has been installed on your machine, you might have to log in as a superuser to run the 'install' command, or use the 'sudo' command to run 'install'.)

 Additional notes for Mac OS X

 On Mac OS X you will usually install additional software such as libjpeg or freetype with the "fink" tool, and then it ends up in "/sw".
 If you have installed the libraries elsewhere, you may have to tweak the "setup.py" file before building.